NCATS-Gamma/robokache/README.md

 # Robokache

-The Q&A store for ROBOKOP.
+The Q&A store for qgraph.

 Workflow:

-1. authenticate via JWT (Google, Facebook, etc.)
+1. authenticate via JWT (Google, GitHub, etc.)
 2. push/get your files

 ## Getting started